norwegian to english translator app

 How long does it take to learn Norwegian?

-If you’re looking to learn Norwegian, there are a few things you should know.
+If you’re looking to learn Norwegian, you should know a few things.
 First, it’s essential to find the right resources.
 There are many great apps out there that can help you learn the language.
-Second, it takes time and dedication to learn any language, so be patient and don’t get discouraged if you don’t pick it up immediately.
+Second, learning any language takes time and dedication, so be patient and don’t get discouraged if you don’t pick it up immediately.

 Third, consider using a translator app to help you with difficult words and phrases.
 Fourth, practice regularly by speaking with native speakers or taking online classes.
 Fifth, immerse yourself in Norwegian culture by watching films and reading books in the language.
-Sixth, take advantage of technology and use online resources to supplement your learning.
+Sixth, use technology and online resources to supplement your learning.
 Seventh, have fun with it!
 Learning a new language should be an enjoyable experience.

-Here are some tips for learning Norwegian; first, find quality resources.
-Look online- there are plenty of free apps and information you can use to study.
+Here are some tips for learning Norwegian: first, find quality resources.
+Look online- you can use plenty of free apps and information to study.
 Second, set a goal – maybe you want to check for an hour each day before work?
 Or read one chapter of a book per week?
 Once you know how much effort you’ll need to put into it daily, set goals accordingly.

-Third, stay motivated by identifying why you want to learn Norwegian and reminding yourself why it is worth putting in the hard work.
+Third, stay motivated by identifying why you want to learn Norwegian and reminding yourself why it is worth the hard work.
 What will this do for your career?
-Improve relationships with family members who speak Norwegian?
-Does it help create peace on Earth through better understanding between cultures?
+Will it improve relationships with family members who speak Norwegian?
+Will it help create peace on Earth through better understanding between cultures?
 Consider what might happen if you were fluent in two languages instead of just one!

 norway to english